Explained: United's incredible Academy landmark

 The epic stat was uncovered by historian Tony Park, whose criteria for a homegrown player is three-fold: 1) they have to have signed before the age of 18, 2) played at a junior level below the first team at United and 3) not to have played for another team at senior level.

 Park noticed incredible numbers of youth players featuring in matches, particularly during the 1950s, while researching his epic book Sons of United (written with Steve Hobin).
-And he traced our run of matches with at least one youth player in the squad back to Manley and Wassall all those years ago.
+He traced our run of matches with at least one youth player in the squad back to Manley and Wassall all those years ago.

 And thanks to the club's progressive policy around youth football, which dates back to the 1930s, it wasn't long before lots more talented youngsters began to filter into the senior side.
 Notably, after Manley and Wassall, came Stan Pearson and Johnny Carey, in the period before the Second World War.
 When United lifted the FA Cup in 1948, six of the starters had progressed from the ranks.